anton10mata/module-7/README.md

 This project is licensed under the MIT license.

 ## Contributing
-Fork the repository, create a feature branch, and submit a pull request.
+Fork the repo, create a feature branch, and submit a pull request.

 ## Tests
 Use npm test to run all tests.